 Explore things to do around Newcastleton

 You don’t need to venture far to explore and discover things to do.
-Experience the landscape, it’s on your doorstep.
+Experience the landscape, it’s all on your doorstep, for all ages and all abilities, lots to choose from.

 Beautiful walks up hill and down dale, through forests by streams or bubbling rivers.
 Listen for the sound of curlew; watch swifts and skylarks soaring, as well as hawks and buzzards foraging for food.
 Savour the sunsets, watch out for barns owls swooping, enjoy flitting moths and bats looking for insects under the trees.
 Watch the badger sett from the hides in the forest.

 As well as fabulous walks and stunning scenery, Yethouse is the perfect setting to relax and recharge but there is plenty of activity too!
-On our doorstep you will find swimming, abseiling, archery, rope walking, kayaking, the zip wire and many more!
-Exceptional value activity days from £50 for 4!
+On our doorstep, you will find swimming, abseiling, archery, rope walking, kayaking, the zip wire and many more!
+Discounts applicable when booked in advance for Yethouse guests: sessions start from £48 for 4 people or £80 for 8 people.

 More information can be found at Visit Newcastleton

-- Rock UK Activity Centre, are on our doorstep, see offers section for deals during your stay.
+- Rock UK Activity Centre, is on our doorstep, see offers section for deals during your stay.

 - Golf course – challenging nine holes with spectacular views, pay before you play in the village.